 Even if you gave a person a food frequency questionnaire every single day for the duration of the study, it would not be great data.

-Sadly our friends, The Absent-Minded Scientists, didn’t even go to that much trouble.
-They based their analysis on food frequency questionnaires that were only updated once every four years.
+Sadly, this study didn’t even go to that much trouble.
+The analysis was based on food frequency questionnaires that were only updated once every four years.

 I’m going to give you a second to let that sink in.